awohletz/electron-prisma-trpc-example/README.md

 electron-prisma-trpc-example intends to provide a clean proof-of-concept that you can pick-and-choose from and integrate into your own Electron app.

-Currently (10/5/22) only tRPC is implemented.
-I am working on integrating Prisma.

 This is the next generation of https://github.com/awohletz/electron-prisma-template, trimmed down and updated for the latest Electron and other dependencies.

 ## Getting started